Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Tag-based Genetic Regulation

+\begin{enumerate} \item We added a ``regulatory modifier'' value (represented as a floating point value) to all tag-addressed modules.
+A module's regulatory modifier adjusts how well that module will match to referring tags, and thus, modifies the likelihood it will be referenced. \item We supplemented the instruction set with promoter and repressor instructions that, when executed, adjust a target module's regulatory modifier. \end{enumerate}

-To implement tag-based genetic regulation, we supplement the instruction set with promoter and repressor instructions that, when executed, adjust how well the target module can match with subsequent tag-based references.
-When a program begins execution, each internal module initially has no regulatory modification (represented as a floating point value)\footnote{ Alternatively, allowing programs to inherit their parent's regulatory modifiers can provide a simple model of epigenetics. }.
-Promoter and repressor instructions use their associated tags to target modules in the program; these instructions use unregulated tag-based referencing to identify modules to avoid unrecoverable states where, for example, a down-regulated function could not be subsequently up-regulated.
-Promoters increase a target module's tag-match score with subsequent references (as per equation \ref{equ:reg-transform} below), thereby increasing its chances of being triggered; repressors have the opposite effect.
-When determining which module to reference in response to a call instruction, each module's tag-match score is a function of how well the module's tag matches the call instruction's tag as modified by the module's regulatory value.
-Regulation can be configured to persist over a program's entire execution or passively decay over time.
-Figure \ref{fig:regulation-example} gives a simplified example of how promoter and repressor instructions can dynamically adjust module execution over time.
+When a program begins execution, each internal module initially has no regulatory modification.\footnote{ Alternatively, allowing programs to inherit their parent's regulatory modifiers can provide a simple model of epigenetics. } When a promoter or repressor instruction is executed, its associated tag identifies which module should be regulated using tag-based referencing.
+Promoter instructions increase a target module's regulatory modifier, which increases the module's tag-match score with subsequent references (according to equation \ref{equ:reg-transform} below) and thus increases the module's chances of being referenced.
+Repressor instructions have the opposite effect.
+Regulatory modifiers can be configured to persist over a program's entire execution or passively decay over time.